 Basic Salary

-Basic Salary is being standardised at 40% of Base Pay (Base Pay = Basic + HRA + LTA + Conveyance + PDA + Special Allowance).
-Previously, many employers kept Basic as low as 35% of CTC.
-The increase in Basic directly raises your PF contribution and Gratuity accrual.
+Basic Salary is being standardised at 40% of Base Pay.
+Previously many employers kept it as low as 35% of CTC.
+The increase directly raises your PF contribution and Gratuity accrual.

 HRA — Now Fixed at 60% of Basic

-HRA moves from being a flexible component (often part of an FCP basket) to a fixed component at 60% of Basic Salary.
-This is higher than the Income Tax exemption limits (50% of Basic for metro cities, 40% for non-metro) — so if you live on rent, you'll be able to claim the maximum possible HRA exemption under the Old Tax Regime.
+HRA moves from a flexible component to a fixed 60% of Basic Salary.
+This exceeds the Income Tax exemption limits (50% metro, 40% non-metro) — so Old Regime employees paying rent can now claim the maximum possible HRA exemption.

 LTA — Now Fixed at 16.67% of Basic

-Leave Travel Allowance is being fixed at 16.67% of Basic (= 2 months Basic per year), paid monthly as a salary component.
-LTA claim frequency (2 claims per 4-year block) remains unchanged.
-Under the Old Tax Regime, you can still claim LTA exemption by submitting travel bills.
+LTA is fixed at 16.67% of Basic (= 2 months Basic per year), paid monthly.
+Claim frequency (2 per 4-year block) is unchanged.
+Old Regime employees can still claim exemption with travel bills.

-A new Conveyance Allowance component is being added at 5% of Basic Salary, subject to a maximum of ₹15,000/month.
-This was not a standard component in many companies earlier.
+A new Conveyance Allowance component is added at 5% of Basic, capped at ₹15,000/month.
+This was not a standard component in many companies previously.

 Special Allowance — Shrinks

-Since Basic, HRA, LTA, and Conveyance are all increasing as fixed components, the residual Special Allowance (the balancing flexible component) will reduce.
-Your total Base Pay remains the same — only the internal distribution changes.
+Since Basic, HRA, LTA, and Conveyance all increase as fixed components, the residual Special Allowance will reduce.
+Your total CTC remains unchanged — only the internal distribution changes.

 |---|---|---|---|